 You can read more on different accounts for SharePoint in the following articles: http://technet.microsoft.com/en-us/library/cc263445(v=office.15).aspx & http://www.toddklindt.com/blog/Lists/Posts/Post.aspx?ID=39

-- If the VM does not start after you have downloaded it, ensure that the total size of the extracted files matches what’s specified above.
-The total size of the archived files that you have downloaded is about 11.5 GB
+- If the VM does not start after you have downloaded it, ensure that the number of files you have downloaded, the total size of the archived files and the total size of the extracted files matches what’s specified above.

 To download the files, you can go with either of the following options: